Luso-Chinese agreement: Leonel de Sousa

 The Portuguese later returned to China peacefully and presented themselves under the name Portuguese instead of Franks and rented Macau as a trading post from China by paying annual lease of hundreds of silver taels to Ming China.
 Leonel de Sousa, Captain-Major of the voyage to Japan, had reached the coast of Guangdong in 1552, where he learned that all foreigners could trade through the payment of taxes to the Chinese, except the "Folanji" including Portuguese, then considered as pirates.
 He then asked that they comply with the assumptions of peace and payment of taxes, pledging to change this "name".

-In 1554 Leonel de Sousa made an agreement with Guangzhou's officials to legalise trade with the Portuguese, on condition of paying certain customs duties.
-The single surviving written evidence of this agreement is a letter from Leonel de Sousa to Infante Louis, king John III's brother, dated 1556, which states that the Portuguese undertook fee payments and were not erecting fortifications.
+In 1554, Leonel de Sousa made an agreement with Guangzhou's officials to legalize trade with the Portuguese, on condition of paying certain customs duties.
+The single surviving written evidence of this agreement is a letter from Leonel de Sousa to Infante Louis, King John III's brother, dated 1556, which states that the Portuguese undertook fee payments and were not erecting fortifications.
 The letter describes the protracted negotiations with the haitao Wang Bo, who was identified in Chinese sources as having accepted a bribe from the Portuguese to dry their cargo and pay taxes in Guangzhou.
 Both sides were available to find a solution, as the port of Guangzhou was also facing a depletion since it was closed to foreign trade.
 Leonel de Sousa tried to negotiate only 10% fees, which Wang Bo countered with the mandatory 20%, but focusing only on half the cargoes, to which Leonel de Sousa agreed.
 This treaty would be followed by the recognition of Macau as an official Portuguese warehouse in 1557.
 Leonel de Sousa became the second Captain-Major of Macau in 1558 (the equivalent of the later governor of Macau).

 Chinese historical documents claim the Portuguese bribed corrupt local officials in Guangzhou to sign the agreement in private; however, the legitimacy of such claim has been debated in more recent academic studies.